 CTAB is the major ingredient in cosmetics and household use as a detergent.

-SDS is also a detergent just like the CTAB but why only CTAB is effective in plant DNA extraction?
+SDS is also a detergent likewise the CTAB but why only CTAB is effective in plant DNA extraction?

 As we discussed in the early sections, the plant cell contains so many cell wall polysaccharides, proteins and secondary metabolites.

-The cell wall contains mainly hydrophilic end groups, the detergents such as CTAB can dissolve both polar as well as groups.
+The cell wall contains mainly hydrophilic end groups, the detergents such as CTAB can dissolve both polar as well as non-polar group compound.

-CTAB can bind with the cell wall polysaccharides and protein and by complexing it, it coprecipitates the macromolecules along with the DNA which is removed by the centrifugation.
+CTAB can bind with the cell wall polysaccharides and protein and by complexing with it, it coprecipitates the macromolecules along with the DNA which is removed by the centrifugation, later on.

-“Do you know the CTAB is used in the SDS-PAGE?
+“Do you know the CTAB can also be used in the SDS-PAGE?

 The positively charged CTAB can readily bind with the negatively charged glycoproteins during protein electrophoresis.
 Instead of fuzzy bands clear and, sharp bands can be achieved by using a pinch of CTAB into the SDS PAGE. “

 How to extract DNA from the plant cell?

 First, we have to prepare a sample before proceeding further.